openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 .. include:: tutorial/answer-question.http
    :code:

-And one can retrieve the question list:
+And one can retrieve the questions list:

 .. include:: tutorial/list-question.http
    :code: